palei/tronner/README.md

 ## Tracking players

-Tronner comes with some helper classes that help you keep track of the players on the grid.
+Tronner comes with some helper classes that help you keep track of stuff that happens on the grid.

     :::python
     from tronner import Players